aliencraft1512/mfiles-rest-library/README.md

 * the View ID must be added to the <script> tag below: data-view-id="VIEWID"
 * configure the path to load the JS file to suit your requirements
 * add your own icon images - we were lazy and just used *.jpg - they really should be *.svg
-* pass the MFiles user password to a DOM JavaScript variable: mfilesuser (if you change this update the getToken() function)
+* pass the MFiles user & password to DOM JavaScript variables: mfilesuser | mfilespasswd
-* don't forget to add the MFiles username to the getToken() function as well
+* OR add the MFiles user and password at the base of the script

 You can use this template below to implement:
 ```